squidfunk/mkdocs-material/docs/reference/admonitions.md

 ## Configuration

-The following configuration enables admonitions, allows to make them collapsible and to nest arbitrary content inside admonition bodies.
+This configuration enables admonitions, allows to make them collapsible and to nest arbitrary content inside admonition bodies.
 Add the following lines to `mkdocs.yml`:

 ``` yaml
 markdown_extensions: